 P.L.E.D.G.E.
 Summer Leadership Camps

 P.L.E.D.G.E.
 Summer Leadership Camp is a one-week program designed to deter rising ninth grade students from the lures of gang activity.
-PLEDGE stands for for pride, leadership, education, diversity, gang resistance and evaluation.
+P.L.E.D.G.E. stands for pride, leadership, education, diversity, gang resistance and evaluation.
 Through a series of discussions and practical activities, participants learn the value of teamwork and develop leadership skills.
 Lessons and activities challenge their ability to make critical decisions, focus on core beliefs and values, recognize diversity and accept these differences as they work together towards a common goal.
 One highlight of the camp is a field trip to Terrapin Adventures, where campers participate in confidence-building activities.
 Campers navigated obstacle courses, played games and completed tasks designed to challenge the group to work together.